 We’re working hard to get Tableau 2020.1 out the door, but we need your input first!
 We invite you to give us feedback so we can identify any issues and ensure the highest quality for these new features.
 Features included in beta and in the final version of Tableau 2020.1 may change over time as we complete beta testing.

 Join the Tableau pre-release community to:

-- Participate in alpha and beta programmes for early access to new features, versions and products.
+- Participate in alpha and beta programs for early access to new features, versions, and products.

 - Engage directly with the Tableau development team through user research, product discussions, and feedback activities around topics you care about.